Parikshit-njit/website-history/README.md

       <li><b>Page Image Link: </b></li>
       </ol>
       <ol>
       <li><b>Page Alt attribute:</b> The sidebar text will contain subparts of every chapter.
-For Page1, chapter 1 will have index which as follows:<br>
+For Page2, chapter 2 will have index which is as follows:<br>
       </li>
   </ol>
  </p><hr>